 Cut Up Your Text!
 [PhotoShop Design Tips]

-It’s a technique that’s useful for shattering and breaking up almost any item in Photoshop.
+The technique can shatter and break up almost any item in Photoshop.

-The tutorial also introduces some useful strategies for applying textures and effects to multiple Layers simultaneously for time saving effect generation.
+We’ll also cover some useful strategies for applying textures and effects to multiple layers simultaneously.

 Creating The Graph Paper And Text